 The principal source of revenue with which to pay dividends on common shares are dividends the Bank may declare and pay out of funds legally available for payment of dividends.
 As a Florida corporation, we are only permitted to pay dividends to shareholders if, after giving effect to the dividend, (i) the Company is able to pay its debts as they become due in the ordinary course of business and (ii) the Company's assets exceeds the sum of Company's (a) liabilities plus (b) the amount that would be needed for the Company to satisfy the preferential rights upon dissolution of shareholders whose preferential rights are superior to those receiving the dividend, if any.

 Securities Authorized for Issuance Under Equity Compensation Plans

-See Note 9 "Equity Based and Other Compensation Plans" to the Consolidated Financial Statements herein for additional information required.
+See Note 9 "Equity Based and Other Compensation Plans" to the Consolidated Financial Statements included in this Annual Report Form on 10-K for additional information required.

 Stock Price Performance